npdeloss/multi_species_multi-seq_pipeline/Readme.md

 If your data are not named in this manner, you can create symlinks to them like so:
 `ln -sf [old_filename] [new_filename]`

-To deposit files into this project for use with the pipeline, create a folder called `fastq_files` in the same directory as the Snakefile and copy them into there (symlinking is also an option).
+To deposit files into this project for use with the pipeline, create a folder called `reads_fastq` in the same directory as the Snakefile and copy them into there (symlinking is also an option).
 ```
 mkdir -p fastq_files
-cp /your/directory/here/*.fastq.gz fastq_files/
+cp /your/directory/here/*.fastq.gz reads_fastq/
 ```

 ### Calling Snakemake
-Use `config.yaml` to set the maximum number of threads to be used by a single job.
 To use snakemake's dependency downloading capability through conda, invoke the pipeline using:
 ```
 snakemake --use-conda -j {threads} {target}